fathialamre/jet/README.md

 **Jet** is a production-ready, lightweight Flutter framework designed for building scalable, maintainable applications with confidence.
 It provides a complete architectural foundation with best practices baked in, eliminating boilerplate and accelerating development from prototype to production.

-Built on **Riverpod 3** with code generation support, Jet combines powerful state management, type-safe networking, secure storage, intelligent caching, and a rich component library—all working seamlessly together.
+Built on **Riverpod 3** with code generation support, Jet combines powerful state management, type-safe networking, secure storage, and a rich component library—all working seamlessly together.

 ## ✨ Why Jet?

-- **🎯 Batteries Included** - Everything you need from day one: routing, networking, forms, storage, caching, notifications, and more
+- **🎯 Batteries Included** - Everything you need from day one: routing, networking, forms, storage, notifications, and more
 - **📐 Opinionated Architecture** - Best practices and patterns built-in, no more architectural decisions paralysis
 - **⚡ Developer Experience** - Hot reload friendly, minimal boilerplate, fluent APIs, and comprehensive documentation
 - **🔐 Production Ready** - Security features, error handling, logging, and performance optimizations out of the box